Differentially Private Bilevel Optimization

 The so-called model selection problem described above is extremely well studied, and strategies to solve it generally fall into two categories.
 The first approach is to discretize the domain of $\omega$ to a finite set $\Omega$, train models associated to each $\omega\in\Omega$, and pick the model minimizing the validation loss (cf. \citealp[Section 7]{hastie2009elements} for a detailed discussion).
 This raises a privacy issue, since even if each model is private, the very choice of the hyperparameter can break privacy.
 Therefore, privatizing this approach requires employing a private selection algorithm over the hyperparameter, as studied by \citet{liu2019private,papernot2022hyperparameter}.

-A second approach to hyperparameter tuning is based on differentiable programming: instead of predetermining a finite set of possible values for $\omega$, we can solve \eqref{eq: hyperparameter bilevel} using bilevel optimization methods, namely ``differentiate through $\omega$'', and update it accordingly on the fly.
+A second approach to hyperparameter tuning is based on differentiable programming: instead of predetermining a finite set of possible values for $\omega$, we can solve \eqref{eq: hyperparameter bilevel} using BO methods, namely ``differentiate through $\omega$'', and update it accordingly on the fly.
 This approach was pioneered by \citet{bengio2000gradient}, and was further developed by multiple works \citep{maclaurin2015gradient,franceschi2017forward,franceschi2018bilevel,lorraine2020optimizing,engstrom2025optimizing}.
-However, we are not aware of a private variant of this methodology, and our goal here is to provide one.
+However, we are not aware of a private variant of this methodology, and our goal is to provide one here.

 Applying our algorithm to this problem turns out to carry some useful simplifications.
 Note that $\nabla_{\omega}f=0$, $\nabla_{\omega}g(\omega,\theta)= R(\theta)$, thus letting $\theta_t\approx \arg\min_{\bw}g(\omega_t,\theta)$ and $\theta_t^\lambda\approx \arg\min_{\theta}(f(\omega_t,\theta)+ \lambda g(\omega_t,\theta))$ be private solutions to the inner problems,\footnote{Note that $\theta_t$ can be interpreted as a regularized model over the training data, while $\theta_t^\lambda$ simply corresponds to a model trained by mixing in a bit of the validation loss (weighted down by $1/\lambda$).} our algorithm yields the following outer loop: